 - Handles unlimited simultaneous visitors

 Although it’s great for websites with lots of dynamic content, Varnish can serve any website that needs high speed and high performance.
-Sites that need to support a wide range of visitors and requests will also benefit from Varnish.
+In addition, sites that need to support a wide range of visitors and requests will benefit from Varnish.

 Note: Varnish has a few exceptions to what it can cache, such as cookies.